 Check out a shop like The Container Store (it’s heaven for organizing nerds!) for different sized boxes, bins, and you guessed it, containers that can be easily stored in your van.
 Another great item is a handful of packing cubes that you can use to stash your clothing and soft goods and prevent clutter.

 Deciding what to bring clothing wise may be one of the most difficult parts of downsizing for van life.
 In my post on Van Life Clothing, I outlined the basic packing tips that have allowed me to maintain a minimalist wardrobe that is neat, comfy, and versatile.
-Check out these five tips and read the full blog post for the complete guide:
+Check out these tips for van life clothing & gear: